Commercial General Liability (CGL)

 Strict Liability - an example would be the improper manufacturing of packaged food

-Completed operations coverage is similar to products coverage, but involves liability for work that has been completed for others such as operations completed away from the premises of the company performing these operations and warranties or representations regarding these operations.
+Completed operations coverage is similar to products coverage, but it involves liability for work that has been completed for others.
+This includes operations completed away from the premises of the company performing the work, as well as warranties or representations regarding that work.

-Completed operations claims usually involve negligence on the part of a person performing work or a service.
-For example, if a water heater is installed improperly by an employee of a business and a leak later damages a customer’s property, the named insured would be protected by the policy against this negligent act.
+Completed operations claims usually involve negligence by a person performing work or a service.
+For example, if a water heater is installed improperly by an employee and a leak later damages a customer’s property, the named insured would be protected by the policy against this negligent act.

 Several exclusions that apply to commercial liability coverage include: